Darius Slay: Personal life

 Slay was given the nickname "Big Play Slay" upon transferring to Mississippi State in 2011 by Bulldogs defensive coordinator Geoff Collins.
-Slay has continued using the nickname during his NFL career, including referring to himself as such in player introductions during national telecasts, and hosts a weekly in-season podcast of the same name.
+Slay continued using the nickname during his NFL career, including referring to himself as such in player introductions during national telecasts, and hosts a weekly in-season podcast of the same name.

 Slay is second cousins with former Lions teammate Tracy Walker.
 Slay is also distantly related to Ahmaud Arbery, who was murdered in February 2020.